SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Funds
 -----

-To allow the gamemaster to more easily adjust the “real world” cost to something appropriate for her world or her part of the world, this system substitutes diﬃculties for the prices of items.
+To allow the gamemaster to more easily adjust the "real world" cost to something appropriate for her world or her part of the world, this system substitutes difficulties for the prices of items.
 Each character thus gets a Funds attribute, which represents the amount of money the character can get without too much trouble on a regular basis because of work or investments.